-Jens is a board member of Haus Döschnitz eV, a member of the Association of Critical Heritage Studies, of the Chamber of Architects of Berlin, and Bund Deutscher Architektinnen und Architekten BDA Berlin.
-In 2010 he was appointed member of the Konvent der Baukultur der Bundesstiftung Baukultur.
+Jens is a founder and board member of the non-profit association Haus Döschnitz eV, a member of the Association of Critical Heritage Studies, of the Chamber of Architects of Berlin, and Bund Deutscher Architektinnen und Architekten BDA Berlin.
+In 2010 Jens was appointed member of the Konvent der Baukultur der Bundesstiftung Baukultur.

 Since 2004, Jens held multiple teaching positions.
 He was Assistant Professor at TU Berlin Technical University, and a Unit Master at the AA Berlin Laboratory.
 He worked as a Guest Professor with the Chair “Bauen im Bestand / Contextual Design” at BTU Cottbus 2010-12, and headed BTU’s International Postgraduate Architectural Design Programme carried out by 10 universities across Europe and Israel 2013-2014.
 Most recently he has been teaching at the intersection of architectural design and heritage preservation.

 In 2023, he was appointed Professor for Design, Building Typologies and Architectural Theories (Entwerfen, Gebäudelehre und Architekturtheorie) at the University of Applied Sciences Erfurt / Fachhochschule Erfurt.